 The Michigan Alzheimer’s Disease Center promotes care, support, and wellness for individuals and families affected by memory loss by partnering with the Cognitive Disorders Program at the University of Michigan Geriatrics Center.

 Many people experience changes in their memory as they get older.
 Some changes are normal.
 Other changes may be a sign of a memory loss condition.
-If you or a loved one is concerned about changes in memory or thinking, it is important to schedule an evaluation with a specialist, such as a neurologist or geriatrician.
+If you are concerned about changes in memory, personality or thinking, it is important to schedule an evaluation with a specialist such as a neurologist or geriatrician.
 An evaluation can help you:

 - Understand the cause of your memory or thinking changes